-There are many mistakes a person accused of a crime can make that can result in terrible consequences.
-If you’re accused of a crime, don’t fall victim to these 6 errors in your Houston criminal case.
+People accused of crimes often make many errors that result in terrible consequences.
+Avoid these 6 mistakes in your Houston criminal case.

 1. Volunteering Evidence

-It’s natural to feel the urge to “clear your name” if you’ve been accused of a crime.
-This feeling causes people to make a number of mistakes that, instead of helping prove innocence, actually just give the police and prosecutors evidence against them.
+When you’ve been falsely accused of a crime, it’s natural to feel the desire to “clear your name.”
+Unfortunately, this feeling often causes people to make a number of mistakes that, instead of helping prove innocence, actually just give the police and prosecutors evidence against them.

 - Allowing search or seizure of your property without a warrant.